-This is the fourth report of the Auditor for the settlement between the Maryland State Conference of the NAACP Branches, et.al. and the Baltimore Police Department (the Department), et.al. (hereinafter the Voluntary Agreement).
-It covers the period of January 1, 2013 to June 30, 2013.
+This is the final report of the Auditor for the settlement between the Maryland State Conference of the NAACP Branches, et.al. and the Baltimore Police Department (the Department), et.al. (hereinafter the Voluntary Agreement).
+It covers the period of January 1, 2014 to September 30, 2014.
 The Auditor was selected by the parties to the agreement and notified of his selection in October of 2010.
 The Auditor submitted a required work plan and detailed auditors manual that were approved by March of 2011.
 The contract for the services of the auditor was issued at the end of July 2011.
 The Auditor submitted to the parties, for their approval, staff who would work on the audit.
 The Auditor was notified of staff approval in March of 2011.
-The first audit report was submitted April 30, 2012; the second report was submitted October 31, 2012; the third audit report was submitted April 30, 20131.
+The first audit report was submitted April 30, 2012; the second report was submitted October 31, 2012; the third audit report was submitted April 30, 2013; the fourth audit report was submitted on October 31, 2013; the fifth audit report was submitted on April 30, 20141.

-As in the first three reports, this report uses the methods approved in the Audit Manual to assess the extent of compliance with each of the auditable tasks contained in the voluntary agreement.
+As in the first five reports, this report uses the methods approved in the Audit Manual to assess the extent of compliance with each of the auditable tasks contained in the voluntary agreement.
 The audit has determined that the Baltimore Police Department is in compliance with 17 of the tasks (48%), in material compliance with 16 of the tasks (46%), and in noncompliance with 2 (6%) of the tasks.
-These levels of compliance are unchanged from the first three audit reports.
-While the Department continues to make progress in complying with tasks that address policies and procedures, to date the Baltimore Police Department has not achieved compliance with the task that measures behavioral changes in arrests for Quality of Life Offenses.
-Since the last report the Department has fully implemented the required system to track citizen complaints and has implemented a way to use that system to identify officers who may need more training and supervision2.
+These levels of compliance are unchanged from the first five audit reports.
+While the Department continues to make progress in complying with tasks that address policies and procedures, to date the Baltimore Police Department has not achieved compliance with the task that measures behavioral changes in arrest reports for Quality of Life Offenses2.

-1 Copies of previous reports are available from the Auditor.
+1 Copies of previous reports are available from the Baltimore Police Department.